Recently I’ve been using some excellent mantras for sleep. And oh, my goodness, have they helped me to get a good

-Affirmations are similar.
-Affirmations are basically short sentences that we say to ourselves to create certain thoughts and feelings.
+Contrastingly, affirmations are short sentences we say to ourselves to create certain thoughts and feelings.
 For instance, “I am calming, resting, and drifting off” is one good affirmation for sleep.

 Let me share with you the absolute best mantras for sleep.
 You might also like to read my guide to using meditation for insomnia.

 What are sleep mantras?

 Sleep mantras are sacred words and sounds used to help you to get to sleep at night.